Website (2)

 • a PhD

-In exceptional circumstances, if you achieved a 2:2 in your degree you may still be awarded a scholarship if you have significant relevant experience.
+In exceptional circumstances, if you achieved a 2:2 in your degree you may still be awarded a scholarship if you have significant relevant experience and subject knowledge.

-As well as fiancial support, as a scholar you will enjoy a range of additional benefits, including:
+As well as financial support, as a scholar you will enjoy a range of additional benefits, including:

-• acces to subject specialist events and webinars held by professional bodies
+• access to subject specialist events and webinars held by professional bodies

-• online and face-to-face workshops across the ocuntry
+• online and face-to-face workshops across the country

 • a community of ex-scholars, teachers and subject leaders